Ricardo-Blackwood/RicardoBlackwood/README.md

 <h1>Hi, I'm Ricardo! <br/><a >Cybersecurity Student</a> & <a > IT Professional</a>

 <h2>👨‍💻 Cybersecurity/System Administration Projects:</h2>
-Senior at the University of Maryland global campus pursuing a bachelors of cybersecurity, focusing on cyber defense and system administration.
-I have a strong foundation in Windows and linux operating systems backed by my CompTIA Security +, Network +, and A+ certifications.
-Additionally, I have an Active Secret Clearance with the ability to obtain a TS/SCI.
+✅ University of Maryland Global Campus Alumni holding a bachelor's degree in cybersecurity, focusing on cyber defense and system administration.
+Bringing hands-on experience in threat detection, incident response, and access management through military service, internships, and academic projects.
+Familiarity with tools such as Microsoft 365, Microsoft Sentinel, Tenable Nessus, and Azure Entra ID.

-I hold the Az-900 (Azure Fundamentals) Certification which confirms my understanding of the basics of cloud computing, back by relevant classes at school like Cloud Technology, I focused on Administration in the cloud using tools like Azure and AWS.
+✅ DoD 8570 IAT Level I & IAT level II compliant, with an understanding of RMF and NIST cybersecurity frameworks to guide secure system development.
+Known for discipline, adaptability, and a strong work ethic.
+I'm eager to contribute to a collaborative cybersecurity team while continuing to grow professionally.
+I have an Active Secret Clearance with the ability to obtain a TS/SCI.

-My Hands-on experience through internships and Personal Projects has allowed me to leverage my knowledge in a practical environment.
-I have been exposed to numerous tools and operating systems which include, systems like Windows, Windows Server, and linux (Ubuntu, and Kali).
-Tools like Wireshark, Snort, OpenVAS, Nessus, Azure CLI, Bash CLI, and Os Ticketing have also been added to my arsenal.
+✅ My Active Certifications Include: CompTIA Security+, CompTIA Network+, CompTIA A+, Az-900 (Azure Fundamentals) and SC-900 Certification.

-Transitioning out of the US Army, I am looking to bring my skills to a dynamic team that allows me to continuously learn and grow as a professional.
+✅ Transitioning out of the US Army, I am looking to bring my skills to a dynamic team that allows me to continuously learn and grow as a professional.

 - <b> HoneyPot setup with in pentbox </b>